ocaml/dune/doc/tests.rst

           FAILED 1 / 1 tests

-Note that in this case Jbuild knew how to build and run the tests without any special configuration.
+Note that in this case Dune knew how to build and run the tests without any special configuration.
 This is because ppx_inline_test defines an inline tests backend and it is used by the library.
 Some other frameworks, such as qtest_ don't have any special library or ppx